The Gaye L. Tenoso Indian Country Fellowship

 Current and recent cases involve murder, kidnapping, child abuse, distribution of illegal narcotics, armed robbery, serious assaults, arson, firearm violations, and white collar crimes ranging from simple employee embezzlements to complex conspiracies and frauds involving millions of dollars.
 The Office’s sole Indian Country (IC) AUSA/Tribal Liaison is currently assigned to 45 cases.
-Recent Indian Country cases include a triple homicide; a corruption and bribery investigation of the Executive Director of Chocktaw Nation (associated with the construction of $385million in casinos); multiple domestic violence cases/assaults, and numerous economic cases involving corruption, theft, and embezzlement, often involing casino employees.
+Recent Indian Country cases include a triple homicide; a corruption and bribery investigation and subsequent conviction of the Executive Director of Chocktaw Nation (associated with the construction of $385 million in casinos); multiple domestic violence cases/assaults, and numerous economic cases involving corruption, theft, and embezzlement, often involing casino employees.
 Methamphetamine offenses and trafficking continue to be a significant problem.

 We anticipate that an Indian Country Fellow would be primarily assigned to the Criminal Division, although the Civil Division is also actively involved in IC and would offer opportunities for the Fellow.
 Civil Division cases include medical malpractice defense for 23 Indian Health Care facilities under the Federal Tort Claims Act.
 Our district defends 10 to 15 major malpractice cases annually that subject the United States to millions of dollars in liability.
 In addition to an active caseload, the Fellow will participate in regular outreach within the tribes.
-The District has strong existing working relationships with five of the largest tribes in the country (Cherokee Nation, Choctaw Nation, uscogee Nation, Chickasaw Nation, Seminole Nation) and can offer the Fellow detail opportunities with multiple Native American legal organizations for trial and liaison work.
+The District has strong existing working relationships with five of the largest tribes in the country (Cherokee Nation, Choctaw Nation, Muscogee Nation, Chickasaw Nation, Seminole Nation) and can offer the Fellow detail opportunities with multiple Native American legal organizations for trial and liaison work.